Yield Monitor Performance in Hilly Terrain

 To Upgrade Equipment or Not?

-Besides accuracy, Zenner discovered that FarmTRX Yield Monitors have a high degree of sensitivity to small yield differences, information that would ultimately help him make an important farm management decision.
+Zenner saw that FarmTRX Yield Monitors have a high degree of sensitivity to small variations in measured yield, ultimately helping him make an important farm management decision.

-The yield map for one of Zenner’s fields showed striping often seen due to multiple combine miscalibrations or variety trials.
+The yield map for one of Zenner’s fields showed striping often seen due to multiple combine calibrations in one field or variety trials.
 For instance, if a farmer plants two varieties with a 16-row planter (eight rows of one kind and eight rows of another) they typically harvest them separately with a 8-row combine header to compare varietal performance.
 This can visually show up on a yield map as striping.

 Traditional yield monitors typically struggle to register anything below 15 bushels per acre, even in flat, easy conditions.
 But the FarmTRX Yield Monitor is sensitive enough to register down to four bushels per acre and small, but important, differences in yield.

-For Zenner, this level of yield sensitivity provided valuable decision-making information.
+For Zenner, this level of sensitivity provided valuable decision-making information.
 He had considered investing in an expensive flex-draper header to minimize header loss during downhill passes.
-But before using the FarmTRX system, he had no way to know how much yield he was actually losing.
-The yield map determined only a 4% yield difference between his uphill and downhill passes, not enough to justify an expensive equipment purchase using resources that could be put back into the farm elsewhere.
+But before using the FarmTRX system, he had no way to calculate exactly how much yield he was losing to downhill passes.
+The yield map determined only a 4% yield difference between his uphill and downhill passes, not enough to justify an expensive equipment upgrade using resources that could be put back into the farm elsewhere.

 Zenner can rely on his FarmTRX yield maps to explore the effect of different harvesting techniques on yield loss and retention.
 For instance, he can trial harvesting slopes at a slight angle and monitor the yield data to evaluate return.